cloudcreativity/json-api/UPGRADE.md

 this class and overloading the constructor, you will need to update your constructor to ensure the parent constructor is called.

+### Validation: Factory

+If you are implementing the `ValidatorFactoryInterface`, you need to make the following changes:

+- The argument for `relationshipDocument()` is now optional.
+- You need to add the `relationship()` method and return a validator that validates either a has-one or a has-many relationship.
+Use the new `RelationshipValidator` class if needed.

 ### Validation: Relationships

 The following changes are unlikely to affect most applications.
 Only applications that have extended validator